Antony1060/blog/src/routes/posts/en/ftp_sucks.md

 ---
 title: The File Transfer Protocol...
 description: Ugh, FTP.
-A rant about the world's most popular file transfer protocol
+A rant about one of the world's most popular protocols.
 author: Antony
 created: 2022-02-04 23:17:28
 modified: 2022-02-04 23:17:28